boldbi/bold-bi-docs/docs/visualizing-data/working-with-widgets/advanced-sorting.md

 ## Dimension column

-To customize the sorting behavior of dimension field, drag and drop the `Dimension Field` into the control designer.
+To customize the sorting behavior of dimension fields, drag and drop the `Dimension Field` into the control designer.

-Click the `Settings` icon available in the `Columns` or `Rows` or `Series` section, and select `Sort` from the context menu.
+Click the `Settings` icon available in the `Columns`, `Rows`, or `Series` section, and select `Sort` from the context menu.

 ![Custom sort option](/static/assets/visualizing-data/working-with-widgets/images/Custom-sort-option.PNG)